-5. This steel angle sits on top of the uppermost side wall component with the four-inch leg in the horizontal position.
+This steel angle sits on top of the uppermost side wall component with the four-inch leg in the horizontal position.
 To avoid a thickness problem with the placement of the steel angle it is necessary to cut a notch in the top side wall component where the angle is to sit.
 This notch should be cut approximately 3/8" deep.
-The notch should start at the front face of the side wall component (at both the left- and right-hand walls) and run to a point 4" backtoward the firebox.
-(Figure 21)
+The notch should start at the front face of the side wall component (at both the left and right hand walls) and run to a point 4" back toward the firebox.
+(Figure 31)

 The steel angle sits in this notch.
-The four-inch leg of the steel angle is in the vertical position and is to be in alignment with the front of the firebox.
+The six-inch leg of the steel angle is in the vertical position and is to be located in alignment with the front of the firebox.
 The ends of the steel angle should not protrude beyond the outer firebox side wall.
-Earthcore adhesive betweenthe steel and the notch in the top of the side wall is not needed.
+Earthcore adhesive between the steel and the notch in the top of the side wall is not needed.

-6. The fireplaces come with an eight-inch (8") thick damper beam assembly, a four (4) piece component group that is to be assembled on top of the firebox sidewalls and backwall.
+6. The fireplaces come with an eight-inch (8") thick damper beam assembly, a six (6) piece component group that is to be assembled on top of the firebox sidewalls and backwall.

-The damper beam assembly consists of two (2) long lintel pieces and two (2) short damper beam side pieces.
+The damper beam assembly consists of four (4) long lintel pieces and two (2) short damper beam side pieces.

 The damper side pieces are designed to sit on the firebox side wall between the front lintel and the back lintel.
 Each of the damper side pieces is designed specifically for its own side of the unit.

 When properly set, each damper side piece fits flush with the outside face of the firebox sidewall so that its interior bottom edge aligns with the interior angle of the firebox side wall that it sits on.
-(Figure 22)
+(Figure 32)

-The two (2) lintels will be equal to the width of the fireplace model that they serve.
+When part# 69 and part# 83 are put together they will be equal to the width of the fireplace.
 Properly placed, the lintel is to sit on top of the firebox back wall and flush with it; the other lintel sits flush with the front of the firebox, spanning the firebox opening.
 These components both sit on their narrow base so that their beveled face points down and into the firebox interior.
-(Figure 23)
+(Figure 33)